 "An engraved tag with your contact details attached to a quick release collar which pulls apart if your cat gets their collar stuck on anything will help [your cat] be identified should they go missing."

-A study by the Humane Society on the benefits of wearing collars with ID tags revealed that in the US, only 2-5% of cats held in shelters nationwide were reunited with their owners.
-The figure is 8 x higher for dogs.
+A study by the Humane Society discovered that in the US, only 2-5% of cats held in shelters nationwide were reunited with their owners.
+The figure is 8 times higher for dogs.
 The reason?
-Putting visible ID on dogs is seen as the norm, but is rarely the case for cats.
+Putting visible ID on dogs is seen as the norm, but this is rarely the case for cats.

 “Microchips are a good back-up option for pet identification, but should never be the main one"

-For these reasons, it's a good idea to use the double whammy approach to pet identification and opt for both microchip and ID tag to ensure your cat can be easily identified without having to go through the ordeal of being taken to the nearest shelter or vet.
+For these reasons, it's a good idea to opt for both microchip and ID tag to ensure your cat can be easily identified without having to go through the ordeal of being taken to the nearest shelter or vet.